 The best way to regain your interest in books is to read books that you loved reading before, be it fiction or non-fiction books.
-Reading books that you already love will make it easier for you to get back into reading reverie.
+Reading books that you already love will make it easier for you to get back into reading habit.
 You won’t find it excruciating to go through the book as you already know you are going to enjoy the book.

 If you loved reading the ‘Harry Potter series‘ or ‘The Lord of the Rings Trilogy‘, then revisit these classics.
 These books will hook your interest from the beginning bringing back your past experiences to life.
 Read what you love, you don’t have to force yourself into reading something that you don’t enjoy.

 Set yourself a daily goal of reading at least one page a day.
 Reading a page a day will inculcate a habit of reading in you.
 Also reading a page a day only takes about 2-3 minutes for an average reader to complete.